2010 Illinois House of Representatives election: General election

+The 2010 general election resulted in a net gain of 5 seats for the Republican Party.

 Notable races

 District 54

 Long-time Republican incumbent Suzanne Bassi, a moderate, lost in the primary to conservative Tom Morrison (campaign site, PVS), co-owner of a Servpro franchise with his brother, in an upset.
 Morrison is facing Democratic nominee Matt Flamm (campaign site, PVS), senior partner in a business and real estate law practice in Chicago.
 The Pioneer Press endorsed Flamm on October 14, 2010.

 The 54th District includes portions of Palatine, Barrington, Barrington Hills, Inverness, Hoffman Estates and Rolling Meadows.